ibm-cloud-docs/account/iam-service-roles.md

 | Service Configuration Reader | The ability to read services configuration for Governance management. |
 | Writer | As a Writer, one can create/modify/delete buckets.
 In addition, one can upload and download the objects in the bucket. |
 {: row-headers}
-{: caption="Service roles - Cloud Object Storage" caption-side="top"}
+{: caption="Table 16.
+Service roles - Cloud Object Storage" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="cloud-object-storage"}
 {: class="simple-tab-table"}